fasinapk/Artificial-Intelligence-and-Data-Science/README.md

-This repository is mainly based on the training done in Artificial-Intelligence-and-Data-Science.
+This repository is mainly based on the training conducted in Artificial-Intelligence-and-Data-Science.